omar123487/alx-system_engineering-devops/0x01-shell_permissions/README.md

 3-3-new_user - a script that changes the owner of the file hello to betty.

 4-4-empty - a script that creates an empty file called hello.

+5-5-execute - a script that adds execute permission to the owner of the file hello.